It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 Well, only if we let them, and only if we in the conservative media surrender first.

-Movies, TV, literature, instead of illuminating vehicles of art and entertainment, they become like the matrix, replacing reality with a plausible leftist imitation.
+Movies, TV, literature, instead of illuminating vehicles of art and entertainment, they become like the Matrix, replacing reality with a plausible leftist imitation.

-In the coverage of Obama, the election hounding of Sarah Palin's daughter, Joe the Plumber, while all but ignoring Obama's ties to Illinois corruption, his long and deep association with the racist anti-American Jeremiah Wright.
+Journalists especially have so shamed themselves in the coverage of Obama, the election hounding of Sarah Palin's daughter, Joel the Plumber, while all but ignoring Obama's ties to Illinois corruption, his long and deep association with the racist anti-American Jeremiah Wright.

 It's going to take them years to recover respectability from this.